Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Let’s get to the part many students care most about – course price.
 The Manhattan Prep course options range in price from roughly $800 on the value end to more than $2,400 on the full-service end.
 Now obviously this is a big gap in price, but there is also a huge difference in the product received for that price.

 The three course options include a budget, self-paced online option (the “LSAT Interact” course), a middle ground package with online content and in classroom instruction (the “LSAT Complete Course”), and a white glove course with personalized tutoring services (the “LSAT Private Tutoring” course).
 I took their flagship Complete Course, which is nearly the same as the self-paced option, but adds 36 hours of classroom time with a Manhattan Prep instructor.
-The Complete Course costs around $1,500.
+The Complete Course costs around $1,500, which is quite high among LSAT prep providers.
+In our team’s opinion, for that price, the course from Blueprint rates out much higher.
+Or if you’re looking for something more budget-friendly, check out our review of LSAT Lab.

 Course options and pricing current as of date of publication.